aquillen/active_membrane/README.md

 ![For a video](https://raw.githubusercontent.com/aquillen/active_membrane/main/video5_short.mp4)

-The notebooks use NGsolve and subroutines in the file bio_mem_helpers.py
+The notebooks use finite element package NGsolve and subroutines in the file bio_mem_helpers.py

 Notebooks: